7 Most Common IELTS Myths To Avoid For A High IELTS Band Score

-So, what are those rumours surrounding the IELTS Test that you heard and believe them to be true?
+So, what are those rumours surrounding the IELTS Test that you heard and believe to be true?

 - IELTS is more difficult as compared to other English Language Proficiency tests

-- Writing more than the specified word limit in IELTS Writing test will help get a better score
+- Writing more than the specified word limit in the IELTS Writing test will help get a better score

-- If the opinions expressed in Writing or Speaking Test differ from the examiner’s point of view, it may lessen the score
+- If the opinions expressed in the Writing or Speaking Test differ from the examiner's point of view, it may lessen the score

 - IELTS Test can be taken only once

-Now, have a look at the original facts and dispel the myths so that you can do a focused preparation for the actual test.
+Now, have a look at the facts and dispel the myths so that you can do a focused preparation for the actual test.

 1. IELTS is more difficult as compared to other English Language Proficiency Tests

-IELTS Test is taken to assess a candidate’s English Language skills so that he/she can achieve the required score to meet their study or settle abroad requirement.
+IELTS Test is taken to assess a candidate's English Language skills so that they can achieve the required score to meet their study or settle abroad requirement.
 It is scored on a 9 Band scale which has remained consistent over the past 20 years.

-This is a common myth prevailing among most of the IELTS aspirants.
-However, one must understand that the standard of IELTS Test – Academic or General Training – remains the same across all the test locations in the world.
+This is a common myth prevailing among most IELTS aspirants.
+However, one must understand that the standard of the IELTS Test - Academic or General Training - remains the same across all the test locations in the world.
 So, the result will entirely be based on your performance and not the place from where you appeared.

 Another false belief among the aspirants is regarding the IELTS Results.
 They believe that results vary depending on the test centre you choose or the examiners who assess your paper.
 This is again a false notion.
 None of the test centres are biased.
 They are just doing their duty on the Exam day.